konvajs/site/source/docs/events/Event_Delegation.md

-#HTML5 Canvas Event Delegation with Konva
+title: Canvas Event Delegation with Konva
+---

 To get the event target with Konva, we can access the `target` property of the Event object.
 This is particularly useful when using event delegation,